one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #

 ## Before Getting Started
 - I strongly suggest becoming familiar with Hackintoshing before jumping into this.
 Know the downsides, shortcomings, and difficulties.
-Read through the [dortania guide](https://dortania.github.io/vanilla-laptop-guide/), poke around on [r/hackintosh](https://reddit.com/r/hackintosh), have a look around [InsanelyMac](https://www.insanelymac.com) and [TonyMacX86](https://www.tonymacx86.com)(even though this guide doesn't use their tools), and do some general web searches.
+Read through the [dortania guide](https://dortania.github.io/vanilla-laptop-guide/), poke around on [r/hackintosh](https://reddit.com/r/hackintosh), have a look around [InsanelyMac](https://www.insanelymac.com) and [TonyMacX86](https://www.tonymacx86.com)(even though this guide doesn't use their tools there is still a lot of useful information), and do some general web searches.
 Even if a lot of it doesn't make sense, just reading throught and becoming familiar with terms will be helpful!
 Again, become at least somewhat familiar with Hackintoshing!
-- Know that OS and firmware updates may break your installation!
-Before updating OS or firmware, check back here to see what the status is!
+- Know that MacOS and firmware updates may break your installation!
+Before updating  MacOS or firmware, check back here to see what the status is!
 I will likely be keeping my device up to date.
 So, again, check here before you update!
-The compatible OS and firmware versions will always be at the readme!
+The compatible MacOS and firmware versions will always be at the top of the readme!
 - Don't let this section scare you off!
 Once the system is up and running, it's very stable!